oomlout/oomlout_OOMP_eda_V2/SYMBOL/kicad/kicad-symbols/Regulator_Controller/NCP1380A/README.md

 NO IMAGE
-# SZKREGULATORCONTROLLERNCP138A > NCP1380A
+# SZKREGULATORCONTROLLERNCP138A > Regulator_Controller : NCP1380A

 - ID: SYMBOL-kicad-kicad-symbols-Regulator_Controller-NCP1380A
 - Hex ID: SZKREGULATORCONTROLLERNCP138A
-- Name: NCP1380A
+- Name: Regulator_Controller : NCP1380A
-- Description: NCP1380A
+- Description: Regulator_Controller : NCP1380A
 - Long Link: [http://oom.lt/SYMBOL-kicad-kicad-symbols-Regulator_Controller-NCP1380A](http://oom.lt/SYMBOL-kicad-kicad-symbols-Regulator_Controller-NCP1380A)
 - Short Link: [http://oom.lt/SZKREGULATORCONTROLLERNCP138A](http://oom.lt/SZKREGULATORCONTROLLERNCP138A)